-Audit fees billed by Ernst & Young LLP related to the following services: (i) audit of our annual consolidated financial statements as of and for the year ended December 31, 2002; (ii) review of our interim consolidated financial statements included in our Quarterly Reports on Form 10-Q for the periods ended March 31, June 30 and September 30, 2002; (iii) attest services and the provisions of comfort letters; (iv) the provision of consents; and (v) review and advice in respect of accounting matters in connection with our recapitalization.
+Audit fees billed by Ernst & Young LLP related to the audit of our annual consolidated financial statements as of and for the years ended December 31, 2003 and 2002; the review of our interim consolidated financial statements included in our Quarterly Reports on Form 10-Q for the periods ended March 31, June 30 and September 30, 2003 and 2002; attest services and the provisions of comfort letters; the provision of consents; and the review and advice in respect of accounting matters in connection with our recapitalization.
+Included in audit fees for the year ended December 31, 2003 is \$76,000 of fees billed to us by Ernst & Young LLP related to the audit of our consolidated financial statements for the year ended December 31, 2002.